moustacheful/drift-v4-trackball-dongle/README.md

 - When you move the trackball, the **right half switches to mouse-only mode**.
 - This means you **can’t type** on the right side until:
   - You stop moving the trackball for **~1.2 seconds**, **then** the keyboard returns to normal typing mode.
-- This prevents accidental mouse activation while typing.
+- This function prevents accidental mouse activation while typing and vice versa.

 ---